angienic/My_Portfolio/README.md

-# Deforestation in supply chains
+# Project 1.
+Deforestation in supply chains

 This piece is part of a Capstone Data Science project I am working on modelling deforestation rates associated with soymeal production in Brazil.
 I started by scraping deforestation and commodity price data from publicly available sources such as deforestation databases (Trase) and a stock exchage (Nasdaq).